justinpaek22/delta_flight_delay_analysis/README.md

 Analysis of flight delays in selected airports using Python, SQL and Tableau

-Cleaned and standardized formats across all datasets to properly import into SQL for further analysis
+Cleaned and standardized formats across all datasets using Python to properly import into SQL for further analysis

+Aggregated and grouped tables to pull insights on flight delays using SQL